Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs: Number of Sampling Rounds for Given Number of Effective Tokens

 \section{Number of Sampling Rounds for Given Number of Effective Tokens}

-For a fair comparison between Top-$K$ KD and random sampling methods, the number of sampling rounds were chosen such that the number of unique tokens sampled match $K$.
+For a fair comparison between Top-$K$ KD and random sampling methods, the number of sampling rounds $N$ were chosen such that the number of unique tokens sampled match $K$.
+This will be specific to the dataset and the teacher model.
+For example, $N=50$, we find $K=12$.
 The relationship between the two for pre-training data is shown in \cref{fig:unique_tokens} (log-log scale), and is almost perfectly linear, showing an approximate power-law relationship.